 Lantern acquired in May 2005.

-This lantern had only been used for a few weeks when it was removed due to a huge row breaking out about the column it was mounted to.
-The Housing department at the council had put in an ordinary one amongst the lighting department's raise-and-lowers but repair work would have had to be carried out using a ladder - as there was no access for a bucket van in the area that it was installed in.
+This lantern had only been used for a few weeks when it was removed owing to a huge row regarding its column (of all things).
+The Housing department at the council had put in an ordinary one amongst the lighting department's raise-and-lowers; however, repair work would have had to be carried out using a ladder - as there was no access for a bucket van in the area in which it was installed.
 Eventually, the offending column was replaced with a raise-and-lower and an Iridium was fitted.
 Since the lighting department do not use Concourses, this one would have been scrapped.
 Having said that, the lanterns are used (perhaps overused) a lot in the area, especially to light car parks in educational establishments.

 Apart from being square shaped, the Concourse is very similar to the 2015 - the canopy is removed by turning the central screw on both, and both have quite flimsy patterned polycarbonate bowls.